10 May Pain Management with Your Mind

 - “Travel” back in time, when the patient was pain-free.

 - Imagine a symbol for one’s chronic pain, for example, a loud noise; turn the volume down, and reduce the pain.

 - Use positive or affirmative imagery to focus on something pleasing.

 Sometimes, after you are good at using the techniques with the help of our professionals at TriBeCa Care, you can produce chronic pain relief and relaxation with just a few deep breaths.
-You can then start to use these techniques while you are engaged in any activity, working, talking, etc. With enough experience you will begin to feel a greater sense of control over the chronic pain and its effects on your life.
+You can then start to use these techniques while you are engaged in any activity, working, talking, etc. With enough experience, you will begin to feel a greater sense of control over chronic pain and its effects on your life.